glFusion/searcher/README.md

 );
 ```
 If the "perms" element is not provided or is NULL then the permissions allow read access to everyone.
 Author and Title are also optional.
+Permission fields are added to every record in the index
+so a guest will only see results that they can actually access.

 ### removeDoc
 Removes a single document from the index, along with associated comments